Crown Jewels of the United Kingdom: Restoration to present

 As enemy planes targeted London during the Second World War, the Crown Jewels were secretly moved to Windsor Castle.
 The most valuable gemstones were taken out of their settings by James Mann, Master of the Armouries, and Sir Owen Morshead, the Royal Librarian.
 They were wrapped in cotton wool, placed in a tall glass preserving-jar, which was then sealed in a biscuit tin, and hidden in the castle's basement.
 Also placed in the jar was a note from the King, stating that he had personally directed that the gemstones be removed from their settings.
-As the Crown Jewels were bulky and thus difficult to transport without a vehicle, the idea was that if the Nazis invaded, the historic precious stones could easily be carried on someone's person without drawing suspicion and, if necessary, buried or sunk.
+As the Crown Jewels were bulky and thus difficult to transport without a vehicle, the idea was that if the Nazis invaded Britain, the historic precious stones could easily be carried on someone's person without drawing suspicion and, if necessary, buried or sunk.

-After the war, the Jewels were kept in a vault at the Bank of England for two years while bomb damage to the Jewel House was repaired.
+After the war, the Jewels were kept in a vault at the Bank of England for two years while bomb damage to the Jewel House was being repaired.
 In May 2023, St Edward's Crown was placed on the head of Charles III in the only ceremony of its kind in Europe.
 (Note: In 1937 and 1953 the coronation was rehearsed using a set of replicas made by Messrs Robert White and Sons.
 After 1953 the set was purchased jointly by the Abbey and the Ministry of Works, and it has been displayed in the Abbey's triforium since 2018.)
 Other European monarchies have abandoned coronations in favour of secular ceremonies.
-The Crown Jewels consist of approximately 140 objects, which are permanently set with around 23,578 precious and semi-precious stones and are seen by around 2.5 million visitors every year.
+The Crown Jewels consist of approximately 140 objects, which are permanently set with around 23,578 precious and semi-precious stones, and are seen by around 2.8 million visitors per year.